-False prophets do not know what the word 'truth' means.
-Sadly both they and their followers have lost sight of the role and importance of Biblical prophets.
-Their highly exaggerated and delusional concept of their own importance has led them to portray themselves as hand-picked men and women of God when in fact, their so called “prophecies” are not only extravagant but usually couched in pretentious and grandiose language.
+Sadly both the false prophets and their followers have lost sight of the role and importance of Biblical prophets.
+Their highly exaggerated and delusional concept of their own importance has led them to portray themselves as hand-picked men and women of God when in fact, their so called “prophecies” are not only extravagant nonsense usually couched in pretentious and grandiose language.
 What’s worse is that few, if any, actually come to pass.
 Spoken today - forgotten tomorrow.

 As Ezekiel and Jeremiah said (All emphasis added)